maxiaodong97/CarND-LaneLines-P1/writeup.md

     top_right    = [cols*0.6, rows*0.6]
 ```
 ##### 6.I call hough_lines with tuned parameters: rto 1, theta=np.pi/180, threshold=20, min_line_len=20, max_line_gap=200.
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by approximating the left and right lane as two straight line.
-First I split the lines returned by hough_lines() function into two sets, left and right lines.
+First I split the lines returned by hough_lines() function into two sets, left and right lines based on the slope.
 For each set, I use fitLine() find the best approximation of line points.
 The result returned by fitLine() is vector and a point.
-Which can be used to calculate the slope and intercept.
+Which can be used to calculate the line slope and intercept.
 Once I get the left line and right line, I will draw two lines from y1 to y2.
-Which is the lowest and highest possible depth in the images.
+Which is the lowest and highest possible height in the images.
 Again I make assumption that camera is fixed and road is flat.
 Here is the example code:

 ```python
 def split_lane(img, lines):